directory

 Thus doth he force the swords of wicked men

-Now Margaret's curse is fallen upon my head;
+Now Margaret's curse fall heavy on my neck,

 'When he,' quoth she, 'shall split thy heart with sorrow,